mikesive/battle-pets-api/README.md

 ### Plumbing

 There are two different queues that provide communication between the above-mentioned applications
 * Redis is used by the management-api and the workers, to communicate back and forth.
-Each of those have a set of sidekiq workers that read off of a queue specific to each project
+Each of those have a set of Sidekiq workers that read off of a queue specific to each project
 * RabbitMQ is used for synchronous message processing between the management-api and the auth-api.
 I have used CarrotRpc (https://github.com/C-S-D/carrot_rpc) to implement Remote Procedure Calls for the different auth-api actions

 ## Api Documentation